 Posted by Travel Admin

-Jostling through crowded malls while carrying your jacket, juggling countless bags and keeping your child from breaking anything you can’t afford to buy makes you an attractive target to criminals looking to grab wallets, purses and your purchases.
+Jostling through crowded malls while carrying your jacket, juggling bags, and keeping your child from breaking anything you can’t afford to buy makes you an attractive target to criminals looking to grab wallets, purses and your purchases.
 To stymie would-be thieves:

 - A man should carry his wallet in the front pocket of his pants, rather than in a back pocket or in his jacket.